Samus Aran: In Metroid

 Samus first appeared in Metroid in 1986.
 The Galactic Federation sends Samus to track down the Space Pirates on their home planet of Zebes.
 Deep within their base, she battles Mother Brain, and escapes just as the base self-destructs.
 She appears again in Metroid II: Return of Samus, where she is tasked with exterminating the Metroid species on SR388.
 After defeating the Metroid Queen, she finds a lone baby Metroid that imprints on her, and she spares its life.
 This story is retold in the remake, Metroid: Samus Returns.
 Her nemesis Ridley steals the hatchling in Super Metroid, who Samus pursues through Zebes.
 She finds the baby Metroid fully grown, who sacrifices its life siphoning the energy from a reborn Mother Brain, transferring it to Samus.
 She defeats Mother Brain and escapes the planet before it explodes.

 Metroid: Other M expands Samus's backstory and emotional scope, such as her brief motherly connection to the Metroid hatchling; the deep respect for her former commanding officer and father figure Adam Malkovich; her reignited feud with Mother Brain in the form of the android MB; and overcoming a posttraumatic episode upon encountering a clone of her arch-nemesis Ridley.

 She later appears in Metroid Fusion, where she becomes infected by the X Parasite but is saved by DNA made from the hatchling.
 She explores a Space Station infected by the parasite and seeks to prevent it from spreading.
 She discovers Metroids are being grown here, and destroys the space station to destroy both the X and the Metroid.

 In Metroid Dread, the Galactic Federation receives a video from an unknown source showing an X Parasite alive in the wild on planet ZDR.
-To investigate, they send 7 EMMI (Extraplanetary Multiform Mobile Identifier) units, but after losing contact with the units, they hire Samus once again as she is the only being in the universe immune to the X. Upon arriving on ZDR, Samus is attacked, left unconscious and stripped of her equipment by an unknown Chozo warrior.
-From there she travels through the planet to reach her ship on the surface, having to contend with the near invincible EMMI and other threats on the way.
+To investigate, they send 7 E.M.M.I.
+(Extraplanetary Multiform Mobile Identifier) units, but after losing contact with the units, they hire Samus once again as she is the only being in the universe immune to the X. Upon arriving on ZDR, Samus is attacked, left unconscious and stripped of her equipment by an unknown Chozo warrior.
+From there she travels through the planet to reach her ship on the surface, having to contend with the near invincible E.M.M.I. and other threats on the way.